viamrobotics/docs/docs/tutorials/template.md

 ---
 title: "Title of your tutorial in <70 characters"
 linkTitle: "Menu title of the tutorial"
-weight: 90
 type: "docs"
 description: "Short description of your tutorial (1 sentence)."
-# If GIF+video is available use those - otherwise use an image
+  # If GIF+video is available use those - otherwise use an image and omit webmSrc and mp4Src.
+  # The GIF or image in "images" will show up in links on social media/in Slack messages etc.
+  # The webmSrc and mp4Src will show up on the tutorials page and should be the the same GIF as above,
+  # but in these formats which use less bandwidth than GIF when a user is loading our site.
-# images: ["path to preview gif if available and less than 1MB in size - otherwise path to preview image"]
+# images: ["path to preview GIF if available and less than 1MB in size - otherwise path to preview image"]
 # webmSrc: "path to preview video - ideally in 4:3 format"
 # mp4Src: "path to preview video - ideally in 4:3 format"
-# image: "path to preview image - ideally in 4:3 format"
+# image: UNNECESSARY; REDUNDANT WITH "images"! "path to preview image - ideally in 4:3 format"
 # imageAlt: "ALT text for the image"
-# videoAlt: "ALT text for the video"
+# videoAlt: "ALT text for the video" (omit either imageAlt or videoAlt depending on preview type)
 tags: ["tutorial"]
 draft: true # Change this when you're ready
 authors: [] # Your Name